Earth Language Idiomatic heads for working with others

 (39) means sense and feeling.

-This basis is for focusing any kind of sense of the other people (person) in this phrase;
+This base is for focusing any kind of sense of the other people (person) in this indicator;

 as 'Attention please', 'Listen!', 'Look!', 'Touch and feel!', 'Smell!' and 'Taste!' or just 'Hey!.'